 Does it matter that the readings aren’t 100% accurate?

-It’s still a good idea to keep an eye on the Vo2 Max reading on your Garmin, smartwatch or fitness tracker.
-Establish a baseline score and any improvement or deterioration to your rating will be a useful indicator that your training is working – or not!
+Establish a baseline score and any improvement or deterioration to your rating will be a useful indicator that your training is working – or not.

-While our VO2 Max Calculator is a good indicator of relative fitness levels, there are far too many variables to provide a “definitive” reading of your ability to use oxygen efficiently without spending a LOT of money on expensive lab tests.
+Our VO2 Max Calculator is a good indicator of relative physical fitness levels.
+But there are far too many variables to provide a “definitive” reading of your ability to use oxygen efficiently without spending a LOT of money on expensive lab tests.